Bachelor’s Degree in Criminal Justice

 Like a bachelor’s, this degree typically has a few available concentrations.
-Earning your master’s may increase your job prospects and help you net supervisory or higher-paying jobs.
+Earning your master’s may increase your job prospects and help you earn supervisory or higher-paying jobs.

 Doctorate in Criminal Justice

-With a Ph.D. in criminal justice, individuals could work as information security analysts, forensic psychologists, criminal justice professors, homeland security experts, and more.
+With a doctorate in criminal justice, individuals could work as information security analysts, forensic psychologists, criminal justice professors, homeland security experts, and more.

 Certificate in Criminal Justice

 A certificate in criminal justice takes a shorter amount of time to earn than a degree; it typically amounts to 12-15 credits or one semester.
-While this likely won’t open any more doors for someone with a bachelor’s in criminal justice already, this could be a good option for someone with an unrelated degree wanting to switch to the field of criminal justice.
+While this likely won’t open any more doors for someone who already has a bachelor’s in criminal justice already, this could be a good option for someone with an unrelated degree wanting to switch to the field of criminal justice.

 Professional Resources for Criminal Justice Students